 The first half of the twentieth century began with the demise of China’s last imperial dynasty, the Great Qing, and ended with the foundation of the People’s Republic of China in October 1949.
 Following the 1912 establishment of China’s first post-imperial government, the Republic of China, the country experienced both industrial and social revolution, a civil war during which communist and nationalist forces battled to shape the country’s future, and looming external threats during both world wars.

-The open access materials are hosted on East View’s Global Press Archive (GPA) platform, with support from the Center for Research Libraries and its member institutions, including the University of Toronto Libraries.
-Learn more about this partnership: https://www.crl.edu/news/crl-alliance-east-view-yields-first-global-press-archive-collection.
+The open access materials are hosted on East View’s Global Press Archive (GPA) platform, with support from the Center for Research Libraries (CRL) and its member institutions, including the University of Toronto Libraries.
+Learn more about this partnership at the CRL website.